SteveBenton6/garden_tips_full-stack/README.md

         11. As a **user who has created Garden Tips**, I can **get a view showing just the garden tips I have submmitted** so that **I can go straight to my tips if I want to edit any or see the comments for any**.
         12. As a **site user**, I can **record my region as part of he registration process** so that **this is then provided to me, each time I create a Garden Tip**.

-        #### Garden User Testing Enhancement Feedback:
+        #### Garden Tip User Testing Enhancement Feedback:
         User testers suggested a Search Button be provided.
-So if a user wanted Tips on Tomatoes, the could search for Tomatoes and just get the related tips.
+So if a user wanted Tips on Tomatoes, they could search for Tomatoes and just get the related tips.
 To be scoped and considered for future development.

 ## Features